Fair Trading media enquiries

 - particular types of products or services (such as whitegoods, jewellery or home maintenance services).

-We can provide the number of:
+We can give the number of:

 - complaints we’ve received